 Store leftover gravy in a sealed airtight container in the fridge for up to 3 days.
 Reheat it in a small sauce pan over low heat, until warmed through.
 Add a couple Tablespoons of water or chicken broth as needed to thin it out.

-This homemade gravy is the perfect additional to Thanksgiving dinner!
-It’s such a delicious homemade turkey gravy, that will taste delicious on your favorite mashed potatoes, roast turkey, roast chicken, stuffing, or even dinner rolls.
+This homemade gravy is the perfect additional to Thanksgiving table!
+It’s such a delicious homemade turkey gravy, that will taste delicious on your favorite mashed potatoes, roast turkey, roast chicken, stuffing, or even dinner rolls, and is a must add to your Thanksgiving menu!

 Looking for more Thanksgiving recipes?